 10 Things You Might Not Know About The Avengers

-With half a century of history behind them, The Avengers have assembled against all kinds of enemies over the years, with an ever-changing roster of heroes.
-And just like with so many other comic-book superhero teams (*cough* X-Men *cough), things have gotten pretty confusing at times.
+Over half a century of history, an ever-changing roster of Avengers has assembled to tangle with all kinds of enemies.
+And like most long-running superhero teams (*cough* X-Men *cough), the ongoing narrative has gotten pretty confusing at times.
 Thankfully, you don't need to be an Avengers scholar to appreciate some of the most interesting aspects of the team's long and storied history.
 Luckily, you don't need to read all 51 years' worth of issues to enjoy the newest Marvel blockbuster.
 Just use these 10 nuggets to regale your fellow fans in the box office line.

 1. Captain America Wasn't Part Of The Original Team

-The Marvel movie-verse may cast America's favorite super-soldier as a founding member of the team, but Captain America didn't actually join up until the fourth issue of The Avengers comic-book series.
-The team—which had already dropped to four members due to the Hulk's departure—encountered a mysterious, frozen man in the ocean while chasing Namor, the Sub-Mariner.
-Lo and behold, the man turned out to be Steve “Captain America” Rogers.
+The Marvel movie-verse may have cast America's favorite super-soldier as a founding member of the team, but Captain America didn't actually join up until the fourth issue of The Avengers comic series.
+The team—which had dropped to four members due to the Hulk's departure—encountered a mysterious, frozen man in the ocean while chasing Namor, the Sub-Mariner.
+Lo and behold, the frozen fellow turned out to be Steve “Captain America” Rogers.
 After thawing him out, the existing Avengers team granted Captain America “founding member” status in place of Hulk, and the rest is comic-book history.

 2. Daredevil's Missed Deadline Made The Avengers Possible

-If it wasn't for a delay in sending Daredevil #1 to the printer, The Avengers might never have existed.
-According to Marvel's Senior Vice President of Publishing, Tom Brevoort, when the publisher realized that the first issue of Daredevil wasn't going to be ready in time for its scheduled run at the printer, Stan Lee proposed the idea of bringing a bunch of existing Marvel characters together on the same team, much like DC had done with the Justice League of America.
-By doing so, they wouldn't need to create complicated origin stories for the individual members, which would allow the squad to jump right into whatever adventure Lee and Jack Kirby could come up with on short notice.
-The pair brainstormed for a while and came up with The Avengers, then hastily put together the first issue and sent it off to the printer.
+If not for a delay in sending Daredevil #1 to the printer, the Avengers might never have existed.
+According to Marvel's Senior Vice President of Publishing, Tom Brevoort, when the publisher realized that the first issue of Daredevil wasn't going to be ready in time for its scheduled print run, Stan Lee proposed the idea of bringing a bunch of existing Marvel characters together to form a team like DC's Justice League of America.
+By doing so, they wouldn't need to create complicated origin stories for the individual members, which would allow the squad to jump right into whatever adventure Lee and Kirby could come up with on short notice.
+The pair brainstormed for a while and came up with the Avengers, then hastily put together the first issue and sent it off to the printer.

 3. The Wasp Came Up With The Team's Name